maryamgbemisola/Flit-Apprenticeship-Projects/1 Market Basket Analysis/README.md

 **Key Components**:
 1. **Data Collection**:
-   - Source transactional data (e.g., retail sales, e-commerce purchase history) containing customer purchases, including transaction IDs and items purchased.
-   - Example datasets: Supermarket sales, online retail logs, or publicly available datasets like Instacart or UCI’s Online Retail dataset.
+   -CSV file
 2. **Data Preprocessing**:
    - Clean the dataset by handling missing values, removing duplicates, and standardizing item names.
    - Transform data into a transactional format (e.g., one-hot encoded matrix or list of transactions) suitable for association rule mining.

 3. **Methodology**:
-   - Apply the **Apriori Algorithm** or **FP-Growth Algorithm** to identify frequent itemsets based on a minimum support threshold.
+   - Applied the **Apriori Algorithm** to identify frequent itemsets based on a minimum support threshold.
    - Generate association rules using metrics like **support**, **confidence**, and **lift** to evaluate the strength and relevance of item relationships.
    - Example rule: `{Bread, Butter} → {Milk}` (if customers buy bread and butter, they are likely to buy milk).

 4. **Tools and Technologies**:
-   - Programming Language: Python (libraries: pandas, numpy, mlxtend, or PySpark for large datasets).
+   - Programming Language: Python (libraries: pandas, numpy, mlxtend.
    - Visualization: Matplotlib, Seaborn, or Plotly for visualizing frequent itemsets and association rules.
-   - Optional: R or SQL for data preprocessing and analysis.

 5. **Expected Outcomes**:
    - Identification of frequent itemsets and strong association rules (e.g., "Customers who buy diapers also buy baby wipes with 80% confidence").